lilfaf/YTVimeoExtractor/README.md

 ## Usage

-Use the two block methods in `YTVimeoExtractor` class.
+Use the two block methods in the `YTVimeoExtractor` class.
 Both methods will call a completionHandler which is executed on the main thread.
 If the completion handler is nil, an exception will be thrown.
-The block has, two parameters a `YTVimeoVideo` object, if the operation was completed successfully, and a `NSError` object describing the network or parsing error that may have occurred.
+The completionHandler has, two parameters a `YTVimeoVideo` object, if the operation was completed successfully, and a `NSError` object describing the network or parsing error that may have occurred.

 ### OS X Example